USS Harjurand: Service career

-At the close of the war, to which the old coal-burning Harjurand had contributed much, the contract with Merritt Chapman, and Scott was terminated and the ship was returned to the War Shipping Administration 22 May 1946.
-She was stricken from the Navy List 19 June 1946.
+At the close of the war, to which the old coal-burning Harjurand had contributed much, the contract with Merritt Chapman, and Scott was terminated and the ship was returned to the WSA on 22 May 1946.
+She was stricken from the Navy List on 19 June 1946.
 Subsequently, Harjurand was sold to Miraflores, S.A., of Panama, and resumed merchant service until 1955 as Dodecanese.
-She was scrapped in Jacksonville on 3 October 1955.
+She was scrapped at Jacksonville on 3 October 1955.